Orange-OpenSource/ods-android/docs/components/Snackbar.md

 ---
 layout: detail
 title: Snackbar
-description: Snackbar description
+description: Snackbars provide brief messages about app processes at the bottom of the screen.
 ---

-# Snackbars

-Snackbars provide brief messages about app processes at the bottom of the screen.

 Snackbars inform users of a process that an app has performed or will perform.
 They appear temporarily, towards the bottom of the screen.
 They shouldn’t